 - There's also its prototype the Kharzhani (not to be confused with the ancient Evil Overlord it was named after).

 - The Supox in Star Control II.
 When the protagonist protests that human scientists (and science-fiction authors) have proven that intelligent plant life is a scientific impossibility, the Supox spokesman replies, "Yes.
 This has been confirmed by our people as well.
 Strange, is it not?
 Many of our people regard this inconsistency as proof of our divine origin."
 Luckily, they aren't jerks about it.

 - From the same game come the Mycon, a race of fungoid aliens created by the Precursors as biological terraforming devices.
-However, over the millennia they have gone rogue, developed a religion centered around the worship of "Juffo-Wup" and basically do the opposite of their original mission (they transform verdant worlds into ones they have been adapted to live in, i.e. barren hellscapes).
+However, over the millennia they have gone rogue, developed a religion centered around the worship of "Juffo-Wup" and basically do the opposite of their original mission (they transform verdant worlds into ones they have been adapted to live in, i.e. barren hellscapes). note

-- Not actually an alien, (well, usually,)but in the Sims 2 expansion pack Seasons, your sims can be turned into "PlantSims" by using too much insecticide.
+- Not actually an alien, (well, usually,)but in The Sims 2 expansion pack Seasons, your sims can be turned into "PlantSims" by using too much insecticide.

 - The Pikmin: Part Plant Aliens, part social insects, all cute.
 Not quite "alien" though: The setting of the game is heavily implied to be Earth After the End.
 There's also the walking, delicious fungus Puffstool with mutagenic spores.

 - The Eaggra from the 1996 RTS War Wind are a numerous plant species that was used for slave labour by the reptilian Tha Roon before the inevitable uprising.